2020 NOMINATIONS ARE NOW OPEN

 In support of higher education, recognition of personal achievement, and Filipino American culture, we are honored to award collegiate women of Filipino heritage with partial educational funding.
-Scholarship recipients are selected based on scores for Written Essay (50%); and Presentation of Essay (50%) at The Sampaguita Ball on July 28, 2018, when the final scholarship recipients will be selected.
+Scholarship recipients are selected based on scores for Written Essay (50%); and Presentation of Essay (50%) at The Sampaguita Ball in July 2020, when the final scholarship recipients will be selected.

 Any single woman of Filipino heritage, born female, never married, and has never given birth to any children, is eligible to participate in the Miss Sampaguita USA 2020 Scholarship Competition.
 She must currently be matriculated, full or part time and in good standing, at an accredited U.S. college or university, as an undergraduate or post‐graduate student.